quicwg/qlog/draft-marx-quic-logging-event-definitions.md

 # Acknowledgements

-Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Jari Arkko, Marcus Ihlar, Victor Vasiliev and Lucas Pardue for their feedback and suggestions.
+Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev and Lucas Pardue for their feedback and suggestions.